datayoga-io/datayoga/docs/processing-strategies.md

 - Step B- takes 1s to complete
 - Step C - takes 1s to complete

-## Synchronous sequential processing
+## Synchronous Sequential Processing

 In sequential processing, each record (or a batch of records) passes through each of the Steps.
 The second record waits for the first to finish.
 In this example, each record would take 2.5 seconds to complete, showing a total of 7.5 seconds to process the dataset.

 ![sequential processing of records](./images/stream_process_sequential.png "Sequential processing")

-## Continuous sequential processing
+## Continuous Sequential Processing

 Continuous sequential processing allows to increase throughput by allowing each Step to start processing the next request once the current request's Step processing is complete.
 This relies on asynchronous processing and allows to parallelize the operation of all Steps while maintain strict order of processing.
 Only one record is processed per each Step at any given moment.